A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Stephen Webster.

 Interviewer: Ahh ok, and, so, obviously you've spent a lot of time here, what changes do you see in Tenney Park and the neighborhood?

 Narrator: Well, actually, I think Tenney Park has changed very little from when I was a kid.
 I mean, there are still a lot of people here.
 They still come here to do the same things, to have parties and to have picnics and to go fishing and to go ice skating.
 Umm.
 And I really, uh actually I don't think Tenney Park has changed very much.
 Maybe we have cultural diversity, which, like we didn't have before, particularly with Asian people.
 But there was a historic African-American neighborhood downtown that [unintelligible] was near.
 I went to played at Conklin Park primarily.
-I mean, Tenney Park was a big park, but I could get down to where Conklin Park was the primary park.
+I mean, Tenney Park was a big park, that I could get down to where Conklin Park was the primary park.
 I went to Lincoln Elementary School.
 You know,

 [SINGING] "Lincoln School we all love you.
 We will always try to be true.
 Beautiful school on Mendota’s shore, each year we love you more and more."
 [END OF SINGING]